Kapiche/kapiche.github.io/_posts/2023-01-03-using-nlp-for-compliance.md

 As companies gather more data and face increasing compliance and security requirements across disparate data sources, it can be challenging to meet these obligations.
 One way to address these challenges is through the use of Natural Language Processing (NLP) techniques, which can be applied in a variety of areas, including phishing identification, source code and vulnerability analysis, event detection and prediction, threat detection and hunting, malware analysis, risk management, and compliance.

-Lately there has been a lot of hype around ChatGPT with some use cases around offensive security, but ChatGPT is public, so we can’t use private company data and we can’t easily dig further into the why.
+Lately there has been a lot of hype around ChatGPT with some use cases around offensive security, but ChatGPT is public, so we can’t use private company data and we can’t easily dig further into the why with its current capabilities.
 This is where Kapiche can come in.
 Kapiche is a feedback analytics platform that analyses mountains of customer feedback in minutes, allowing you to provide deep insights quickly and help your company make better decisions.

 ![Kapiche Overview](../images/Kapiche_Overview.png)

-This is a two part blog series, where the main takeaways are NLP uses in Security and the help it can bring to a lot of operational use cases.
+This is a two part blog series, where the main takeaways are Natural Language Processing (NLP) uses in Security and the help it can offer with operational use cases.
 I will take you through some use cases we have seen with customers, some we use internally at Kapiche “dogfooding” our own product.
 Finally we will cover some lesser known use cases / themes that you may not have thought of for NLP.

 Below are some example use cases  / themes that might appear in your organisation.